Chart Color Schemes

 Employment drivers in Mackay are experiencing difficulties, placing it among the bottom 20% of areas assessed across Australia

 Mackay has a skilled workforce with strong representation in manufacturing and industrial sectors.
-The unemployment rate was 10.9% as of September 2025, with an estimated employment growth of 5.1% over the past year.
+Its unemployment rate was 10.9% as of the past year, based on AreaSearch's statistical area data aggregation.
+Employment grew by an estimated 5.1% over this period.

 Frequently Asked Questions - Employment